ghislainv/deforestation-maps-Mada/README.md

 ## Reproducibility of the results

 The results of the study are fully reproducible running the R/GRASS script `deforestmap.R`.
+Data used for the analysis are downloaded from Zenodo: \[DOI: [10.5281/zenodo.1118955](https://doi.org/10.5281/zenodo.1118955)\]

 ## File and folder description